Code-From-Anywhere/gitgiraffe/README.md

 ### How to push it later?

-That's easy.
-Just use `at` in order to run `gitgiraffe push` at any future time.
+That's not easy, but I think it could be possible with `at`.
+You could use `at` in order to run `gitgiraffe push` at any future time.
 Make sure you don't change the branch or folder location/name in the meantime!

 Example: run it at 6pm
 `echo "gitgiraffe push" | at 1800 today`

-Run at
+NB: Make sure to allow atrun in your mac's Privacy and Settings (see [this](https://unix.stackexchange.com/questions/478823/making-at-work-on-macos/478840#478840) for instructions)

 # Config